 My base where I started to explore the Chianti region was Gaiole in Chianti.
-A small market town in the heart of Chianti with – according to the locals – the best quality of living among the whole region.
+A small market town in the heart of Chianti with – according to the locals – the best quality of living in the whole region.
 The residents of Gaiole are hospitable and welcome the visitors from all over the world.
 They are proud of their town and happy to give you insights and tips to explore the Chianti region.
 The local butchery „Macelleria Chini“ is renting out some rooms above the shop.
 The owner Lorenzo welcomes you with a plate of salami and prosciutto.
 You won’t find a website of Villa Vittoria, but his phone number to call for vacancies.
 Just opposite of the butchery there is Andrea’s restaurant Le Cose Buone.
-Please go there and enjoy one of his fish specialities.
+Please go there and enjoy one of his fish specialties.
 Andrea is actually from Puglia and knows very well how to prepare fish.
-Further down the Piazza you will find a sweet little bistro called A Tutta Birra with the best cappuccino in town and delicious ice cream.
+Further down the Piazza, you will find a sweet little bistro called A Tutta Birra with the best cappuccino in town and delicious ice cream.

 My 2-day Chianti itinerary included Gaiole in Chianti, Castagnoli, San Gusmè, Brolio, Virtine, San Donato, Radda and Volpaia.
 I have not taken the classical itinerary, but rather some spots off the beaten paths.
 You can easily explore this region within two days including some wine tasting.

 Speaking of wine tasting.
 Cantalici in Castagnoli is one of the smaller wineries right in the heart of the Chianti Classico.
 The two brothers Carlo and Daniele Cantalici run their winery with passion.
 The harvest is still done by hand and only the finest French oak barrels are used.
 The wine tasting at Cantalici takes place in the cellar, all wines are served with crackers, bread and their own olive oil.